smart post preloader

 Computer Vision Engineer$140K–$185KOpenCV, PyTorch, image pipelinesHigh

 Entry paths vary by role.
-Machine learning engineers typically hold computer science or mathematics degrees with strong Python and statistics foundations.
-AI product managers often transition from software engineering or data science roles.
-MLOps engineers come from DevOps or platform engineering backgrounds.
-Droven’s AI careers content maps the realistic skill-building path for each role, including free and paid learning resources, the certifications that matter, and how to structure a portfolio that gets past automated resume screening.
+Droven’s AI careers content maps the realistic skill-building path for each role, including free and paid learning resources and how to structure a portfolio that gets past automated resume screening.

 How Learning Technology Skills Has Changed